eggdisaster/tensorflowmodel2caffemodel/README.md

 3. Record the index one by one in `index.txt`.

-4. Concatenate the prototxt file by running
+4. Concatenate the prototxt files
 ```
 $ bash ss.sh
 ```

-## Transfer model.prototxt to caffe.caffemodel
+## Write caffemodel.prototxt into caffemodel.caffemodel
-    - Replace all the 'read_model' by 'write_model' in `CMakeLists.txt`.
+- Replace all the 'read_caffemodel' by 'write_caffemodel' in `CMakeLists.txt`.
 - Change 'include_directories' to your Caffe path.
 - run
 ```
 $ cmake .
 $ make
 $ ./write_model
 ```

 ## References: